Pension fund: Public vs. private pension funds

 A public pension fund is one that is regulated under public sector law while a private pension fund is regulated under private sector law.
 In certain countries, the distinction between public or government pension funds and private pension funds may be difficult to assess.
 In others, the distinction is made sharply in law, with very specific requirements for administration and investment.
 For example, local governmental bodies in the United States are subject to laws passed by the states in which those localities exist, and these laws include provisions such as defining classes of permitted investments and a minimum municipal obligation.

 Plan design

+Pension funds usually finance pension plans whose benefits are defined by plan rules, employment contracts, trust deeds, statute, or other governing documents.
+Plan design affects how contributions are set, how benefits are calculated, and which party bears investment, inflation, salary, and longevity risk.

 Defined benefit (DB)

 A defined benefit plan promises a formula-based pension (for example, a percentage of final or career-average earnings multiplied by years of service).
 The benefit is specified in advance, and the plan sponsor is responsible for ensuring sufficient funding to meet the promise.
 In DB schemes, investment and longevity risks largely remain with the sponsor (often an employer or a public plan).